rawewhat/stora/README.md

 - `git clone git@github.com:rawewhat/routra.git` to clone the project
 - `cd demo` change to demo directory
 - `yarn install` to install dependencies
-- `yarn dev` it will be read on http://localhost:1234
+- `yarn dev` it will be ready on http://localhost:1234

 ## Example